NBISweden/vcf2cytosure/README.md

 It works on a set of probes, which this tool emulates.

 ## Usage
 Cytosure requires an input vcf file.
-Optionally, a coverage bed file could be used to visualise the coverage across the genome.
+Optionally, a coverage bed or snp vcf file could be used to visualise the coverage across the genome.

     INSTALL:
         git  clone https://github.com/NBISweden/vcf2cytosure.git